Shopify Structured Data: Improved organic traffic that converts, without chasing rankings

 Nope, none of that here.
 It’s actually a Google thing and something they want you to use.

-These are a set of enhancements that Google adds to your store’s search results to show additional data about each page.
+These are search enhancements that Google adds to your store’s search results to show additional data about each page.

 You’ve actually already seen them before but you might not have realized that’s what they were called.

-For Shopify stores, the primary goal is to get Product Rich Snippets so your product data appear directly in the search results.
-A secondary goal is to get article Rich Snippets for your blog articles and pages.
+For Shopify stores, the primary goal is to get Product Rich Results so your product data appear directly in the search results.
+A secondary goal is to get article Rich Results for your blog articles and pages.

 Think about your customers buying habits and what they might do with these results.

-Poor Best Buy.
-Even though they had the #1 ranking, when comparing them to these competitors their listing looks pretty sad.
+Unfortunately for them, the Amazon and Etsy results likely wouldn't get a click.
+Even if they had higher rankings, when comparing them to these competitors their listing looks pretty sad.

-This goes to show, with the right Rich Snippets your store can beat out the manufacturer on their own product.
+This goes to show, with the right Rich Results your store can beat out the likes of Amazon.

 I covered a lot of the benefits in the deconstruction of the examples above but I’d like to spell out the two important ones here.